 The Professor, for his part, claims that the Type-Setter is as incapable as the Editor of giving an unbiased opinion – both are hopelessly prejudiced by their background.
 Having first set his Editor, the Type-Setter finds himself obliged to translate the Professor’s statement of his own background as a critic:

-‘For the Czech, having no home, no history, no knowledge of the local language, forced to speak one foreign language to a people that speaks another, equally foreign, his life is as empty as water; he is left alone to confront the terrible nothingness of an absolute truth, whirling round and round and round without any hope of reprieve or respite, swirling round and round, searching for something to cling on to, above the black O of the plug-hole – which is the final reckoning of absolute truth.
+‘For the Czech, having no home, no history, no knowledge of the local language, forced to speak one foreign language to a people that speaks another, equally foreign, his life is as empty as water; he is left alone to confront the terrible nothingness of an absolute truth, swirling round and round, searching for something to cling on to, without any hope of reprieve or respite, above the black O of the plug-hole – which is the final reckoning of absolute truth.
 For the Czech nothing has value that cannot hold up against that nothingness.
 The quality of Repton’s work cannot be tested against other works that he, the Professor, happens to have seen in his wanderings – in mainland Europe, in China, in Japan, in the United States – against works that share no contextual reference with Repton, that do not address the French revolution, the failures of Napoleon, or the Congress of Vienna.
 If we may not qualify then we can only quantify: how many bridges, how many lakes and woods, how many gardens.’
 [Notes from the Professor, trans. the Type-Setter]

-On being asked for his own opinion, the Type-Setter begins with the acknowledgement that both Editor and Professor reject any claim that might be made for Repton as a designer of landscape.
+On being asked for his own opinion, the Type-Setter looks as always to reconcile to amity these opposing views.
+He begins with the acknowledgement that both Editor and Professor reject any claim that might be made for Repton as a designer of landscape.
 He then proceeds to a consideration of Repton’s sketches.
 Repton made himself a considerable water-colourist by the way he looked at landscape because he did not limit himself to the surfaces of what was there, he had (being a landscape gardener) to question and to illustrate the massing and volume of things: ‘their chief use is to explain various terms & situations, better than any map, & far better than mere words’.